 In order to sign documents, you must first have a digital ID.
-If you have an existing digital ID either exported from another application or from a third-party Certificate Authority, it can be imported directly into PDF Studio to be used when signing documents.
-PDF Studio supports importing digital IDs in either .pfx or .p12 formats.
+If you have an existing digital ID either exported from another application or from a third-party Certificate Authority, it can be

 When using a digital ID from a third-party certificate authority there is no need to first send your digital certificate to your recipients because the OS will usually be able to validate the certificate from third-party vendors.